 An overall assessment of the applications within a programme is made by the assessors at a joint meeting where each application is discussed.
-In the case of identified mischief, the mischief assessor leaves the room when the application is discussed (for more information regarding the KK foundation’s rules for mischief, ask us here).
+In the case of identified prejudice, the prejudice assessor leaves the room when the application is discussed (for more information regarding the KK foundation’s rules for prejudice, ask us here).
 The final recommendation for approval or refusal is based on the respective application’s fulfilment of all assessment criteria, where each assessor’s individual statement as well as eventual peer statements and hearing are taken into account.
 A ranking is then made of applications recommended for granting.
 It is the overall assessment of each application that determines its placement on the ranking list.

 Based on the assessment panel’s recommendation and ranking list, decisions on project financing are made by the foundation’s CEO or board, depending on the programme.
 The Foundation’s long-term ambition is to be a persistent financier, and the board therefore sets an annual cap on total project funding.
 The number of projects granted therefore depends on the foundation’s financial capacity for project financing.

 Funding decisions cannot be appealed, but applicants are welcome to submit a revised application.